If my parents make a certain amount, will I qualify for OSAP?

 Your OSAP funding will be sent directly to Waterloo to pay your fees.
 Any remaining balance will be deposited in your bank account.

 What type of fees do I pay - domestic or international?

-You will pay domestic tuition fees if you meet one of the below criteria.
+You will pay domestic tuition fees if you are

-You are a Canadian citizen, living in or outside of Canada
+- a Canadian citizen, living in or outside of Canada, or

 - a Permanent Resident of Canada